 \subsubsection{Enumeration of balanced rational curves}

-In this part, we show that we can choose a configuration of points on $E$, so that every irreducible balanced rational curve passing though such configuration is a regular point of the corresponding total evaluation map.
+In this part, we demonstrate that it is possible to choose a configuration of points on $E$ such that every balanced, irreducible rational curve passing through this configuration is a regular point of the corresponding total evaluation map.